goffinet/packer-kvm/README.md

 # packer-kvm

-Create VM templates for usage with libvirt/KVM virtualization
+Create VM templates for usage with libvirt/KVM virtualization.

-Only for education purposes
+Only for education purposes.

+Packer Proof of Concept with :

+* qemu/kvm as builder
+* shell and ansible-local as provisionners
+* shell-local as post-processor

 ## Pre-requisites